To Combat The Pandemic, Biden Will Aim To Depoliticize Mask-Wearing

 In the months since Memorial Day, face masks have become a potent symbol of the political polarization over the coronavirus in the United States.
 The division shows up in polling.
 Gallup found that while a clear majority of Americans say they're "highly likely" to wear masks in public indoor spaces, Republicans are less likely to do so.

-As President-elect Biden prepares to take office in January, he's already talking to governors about trying to implement a national mask mandate, or as close to it as possible.
+As the president-elect prepares to take office in January, he's already talking to governors about trying to implement a national mask mandate, or as close to it as possible.
 But to succeed, Biden is likely going to need to find a way to depoliticize masks.

 That's going to be tough because "it is so ingrained in our collective psyches," said Frank Luntz, a Republican pollster.
 Luntz said the key to breaking through resistance is not to preach, but to listen, and to personalize it.